 School of Nursing and Midwifery, Pakistan

-QOL improved from prior to and 1 month after CABG while differing (in specific domains) with respect to age, gender and cardiac rehabilitation programme attendance.
+Conclusion: QOL improved from prior to and 1 month after CABG while differing (in specific domains) with respect to age, gender and cardiac rehabilitation programme attendance.
 The findings can be used to develop interventions to improve health and QOL in specific domains with respect to specific groups.

 British Journal of Nursing

 (2012).
-Coronary artery bypass grafting: quality of life of patients in Karachi..
-British Journal of Nursing (Mark Allen Publishing), 21(6), 349-55.
+Coronary artery bypass grafting: Quality of life of patients in Karachi.
+British Journal of Nursing, 21(6), 349-55.

-Available at: http://ecommons.aku.edu/pakistan_fhs_son/17
+Available at: https://ecommons.aku.edu/pakistan_fhs_son/17